 A study shows that helmets reduce the risk of severe injury by 85% to 90%.
 It’s one of the most important things you can do to protect your child’s brain from damage during an accident.

-Rather than worrying every time they go out with their toy car, mom and dad might be able to relax more if they have a new helmet handy!
+Rather than worrying every time they go out in their toy car, mom and dad might be able to relax more if they have a new helmet handy!
 Next, you can check out some Power Wheels safety features so you know more about how safe they are.

 Please be careful and use at your own risk